SSH Tunnel Setup for Hosted Database Systems

 - Create the Private Key

-- Create an empty file so the key when created can immediately by created into an existing path, touch dlh_ssh_user
+- Create an empty file, in your working folder, so that the key when created can immediately by created into an existing and known path, touch dlh_ssh_user_key

-- Run the command to initiate the private key generation, ssh-keygen
+- Run the command ssh-keygento initiate the private key generation

-- You should now have a private key dlh_ssh_user with no extension and a public key in the same path with a .pub extension, dlh_ssh_user.pub
+- You should now have a non-encrypted private key dlh_ssh_user_key with no extension and a public key in the same path with a .pub extension, dlh_ssh_user_key.pub

-- Print out to ther terminal the key created and copy it for your later retrieval/use
+- Print out to the terminal the private key created and copy it for your later retrieval/use

-- Print out to ther terminal the public key created and copy it for your later retrieval/use
+- Print out to the terminal the public key created and copy it for your later retrieval/use

 - Switch to the new dlh_ssh_user user profile